easolhq/easolhq.github.io/docs/reference/objects/pagination.md

 parent: Objects
 ---

-When using a `pagination` object you will have access to the following methods to manage the layout and UI.
+When using a `Pagination` object you will have access to the following methods to manage the layout and UI.

 # pagination.collection_size